 - CC accepts no liability for any injuries sustained whilst participating in a class or on the premises.

-- CC Staff must be notified of any changes to the information provided on the Booking Form and health declaration.
+- CC Staff must be notified of any changes to the information provided on the Booking Form.

 Supervision while on site for under 18s